 Marathi filmmaker Atul Tapkir’s story tells us the same.
 He committed suicide after posting his suicide note on Facebook.
-This post published on 14th May, 2017 was written in Marathi.
+This post published on 14th May 2017 was written in Marathi.
 The English translation available here reveals a lot about what was behind his happy looking other Facebook posts.

-In his suicide note, Atul said, he made the Marathi film “Dhol Tashe” for business but made huge loss.
+In his suicide note, Atul said, he made the Marathi film “Dhol Tashe” for business but made a huge loss.
 While his mother and sister stood by him and helped him not to get into depression, his wife Priyanka started harassing him and threw him out of his own house.
 Priyanka did not stop there but also visited houses of his friends and neighbors and defamed him.
-As a result some of his friends started taking advantage of this situation and started teasing him in person as well as over phone.
+As a result, some of his friends started taking advantage of this situation and started teasing him in person as well as over the phone.

-In his heartbreaking suicide note Atul narrated how he and his father jointly arranged to pay maintenance to his wife and kid and how they arranged for that money even when they themselves were not getting food.
+In his heartbreaking suicide note, Atul narrated how he and his father jointly arranged to pay maintenance to his wife and his kid and how they arranged for that money even when they themselves were not getting food.
 His suicide note also gives details of how his wife used to abuse him and his family including her own son.
 Even the little child was not spared by the mother and that is how cruel Atul’s wife was.

 So finally, Atul had to quit.
 He ended everything by committing suicide and posting his suicide note on Facebook.